 Or, you may choose to elevate your weaving like the work of art it most certainly is, as Evaweave did with her Overshot Study pieces.
 These two miniature silk rugs look lovely in a frame, don't you think?
 The overshot pattern was adapted from Overshot Weaving by Ellen Lewis Saltzman, complementing one another perfectly.

 Think overshot is too difficult to try?
 Deb Essen thinks otherwise!
 Fiber artist, designer, and teacher, Deb is a passionate weaver who specializes in using overshot name drafts to create "secret messages" in cloth.

 "Weaving is my Passion" overshot name draft scarf kit by dje handwovens.

 On her website, she explains: "Overshot is a weave structure and a draft is the weaver's guide to creating patterns in cloth.
 Overshot name drafts assign the letters of a name or phrase to the shafts on a loom, creating a pattern that is unique.
 The one-of-a-kind patterns become a secret hidden message in the cloth and only those knowing the secret can break the code."

-Deb lets you in on the secret with her clever kits, each with a hidden message (click here to view more overshot kits on the dje handwovens website).
+Deb lets you in on the secret with her clever kits, each with a hidden message.
 We're particularly fond of her That's Doable kit, which features Mountain Colors hand-painted yarns and, as the name would imply, is our first choice for those new to overshot weaving.

 Chris, Nancy, and the entire Woolery team!